SpartnerNL/laravel-excel-docs/3.1/imports/multiple-sheets.md

 When a file has multiple sheets, each sheet will go through the import object.
 If you want to handle each sheet separately, you'll need to implement the `WithMultipleSheets` concern.

 The `sheets()` method expects an array of sheet import objects to be returned.
-The order of the sheets is important, the first sheet import object in the array will automatically be linked to the first worksheet in the excel file.
+The order of the sheets is important, the first sheet import object in the array will automatically be linked to the first worksheet in the Excel file.

 ```php
 namespace App\Imports;